Supporting men's mental health at work during divorce, with Halfords

 This episode is for any woman who has ever put herself last – whether she’s in the middle of separation, still deciding or rebuilding life on the other side.

+Being selfish isn't about doing whatever you want, whenever you want.
+It's about being genuinely connected to yourself – who you really are, what you need and what's right for you.
 During divorce, it's very common to realise you've spent years putting everyone else first and losing sight of yourself in the process.
 Being 'selfish' in this sense means stopping that pattern.
 It means pausing before automatically saying yes to everyone else and actually asking: how do I feel, and what do I need?
 That's not selfish in the negative sense of the word - It's essential.

 Research shows that women are more likely to be expected to be caring, accommodating and selfless – and are often judged more harshly when they prioritise their own needs.
 Studies on gender roles show that women are stereotyped as more communal and self-sacrificing, and expected to prioritise others’ needs over their own, in contrast to men who are expected to be more self-assertive and independent.